greenpeace/gpes-test-visualisations/README.md

 The translators will be able to preview their translations directly in their NRO test pages!

 **See the example chart**, translated to Portuguese and English, and the files inside the `_data` folder for more information.

+You can also use Github issues to assign tasks and manage translation updates.

 ### Do you need a Wordpress plugin to publish?